 - Part D – Stand-Alone Prescription Drug Coverage

-Part C is a whole different animal compared to Medicare’s other three parts – but it includes the same benefits as the first two parts of Medicare and usually also helps with prescription drug costs, and offers additional benefits Medicare doesn’t cover.
+Part C is a whole different animal compared to the other three parts.
+It includes the same benefits as the first two parts of Medicare and usually helps with prescription drug costs.
+Medicare Advantage plans can offer additional benefits Medicare doesn’t cover.

 Medicare Part A

-Part A has benefits in place to help beneficiaries as you pay for inpatient hospital care and similar services.
+Part A has benefits to help beneficiaries as they pay for inpatient hospital care and similar services.
 In addition to hospital care, Part A helps pay for:

 - Hospice care if you have been diagnosed with a terminal condition